Common cyber attacks

 TCP SYN flood

-For mitigation of TCP SYN flood attacks, you would need techniques that focus on managing the connection setup process itself.
+Mitigating TCP SYN flood attacks requires methods that focus on managing the connection setup process itself.
 A layered approach combining these methods is most effective in mitigating TCP SYN flood attacks.
 Here are some common mitigation methods:

 Rate limiting: This limits the number of incoming SYN requests to a manageable rate, preventing the attacker from overwhelming your system.